roccaab/qqplot/README.md

 ## Clustering function

-**To enable the clustering function, you need to install scikit-learn.
-Follow these steps:**
+**To enable the clustering function, you need to install scikit-learn (if not already installed) an open source library for predictive data analysis.**

+Follow these steps :

 1. Open the OSGeo4W Shell;